Foreclosure Eviction Laws: How Long Can You Remain in Your Home

-How long you can legally stay in your home after a foreclosure depends on state law: In some states, your right to live in the home ends shortly after the foreclosure sale.
+Again, how long you can legally stay in your home after a foreclosure depends on state law: In some states, an eviction can start shortly after the foreclosure sale.
 In others, a foreclosed homeowner may stay in the property during a post-sale redemption period, which could be several months, or until some other action, like confirmation of the foreclosure sale, occurs.
+Sometimes, the foreclosing lender can get an eviction order as part of the foreclosure process.

-But if you don't vacate the home after your legal right to live there ends, whoever bought the property at the foreclosure sale (typically, the foreclosing bank) will evict you.
+But if you don't vacate the home after your legal right to live there ends, whoever bought the property at the foreclosure sale (typically, the foreclosing lender) will evict you.

 Eviction Lawsuits After Foreclosure

-The bank must file a proceeding (a lawsuit) separate from the foreclosure action to evict foreclosed homeowners after a nonjudicial foreclosure.
-Before filing the suit, the bank typically has to give notice, sometimes called a "notice to quit."
+If the lender gets the property at the foreclosure sale in a nonjudicial foreclosure, it must then file a proceeding (a lawsuit) separate from the foreclosure action to evict foreclosed homeowners.
+Before filing the suit, the lender typically has to give notice, sometimes called a "notice to quit."

 Notice to Quit

 The notice to quit gives the foreclosed homeowner a specific amount of time, like three days under California law (excluding Saturdays, Sundays, and other judicial holidays), for example, to leave the property.
-Generally, the notice will give between three and 30 days.
+Again, generally, the notice will give between 3 and 30 days.

 Eviction Lawsuit

-The bank then files an eviction lawsuit if the foreclosed owner doesn't move out.
+The lender then files an eviction lawsuit if the foreclosed owner doesn't move out.
 This suit is often called an "unlawful detainer" or "forcible entry and detainer" action.

-An eviction procedure might take a few months, giving you more time in your house payment-free.
+An eviction procedure might take a few months, giving you more time in your house payment free.
+However, staying throughout the entire eviction process usually isn't a good idea.

 Should You Stay Through the Eviction Process?